Aleks-Ya/note-size-anki-addon/description/description.md

 **"Note Size"** addon displays:

-1. Size of Notes including attachments in the Browser and in the Editor
+1. In the Editor: size of edited note including attachments
-2. Collection size in the Deck Browser
+2. In the Browser: sortable note size column
+3. In the Deck Browser: sizes of collection, media files, unused media files, trash files

 For more details see
 [User Manual](https://github.com/Aleks-Ya/note-size-anki-addon/blob/main/description/user_manual.md).